sulpub/GitHub_informations/Readme.md

 ## Initialize a deposit

-For initialize a deposit, send this command in a psecific directory :
+For initialize a deposit, send this command in a specific directory :
 ```
 git init.
 ```